Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 Southon continues, “The second reference — ‘esprit de suite’ — is an idiomatic expression in the French language, meaning something akin to ‘striving for consistency.’
 So what Schmitt is telling us, using word play, is that his suite isn’t consistent with the way people commonly think of a musical suite’s characteristics.
 It’s also very typical of the play on words we find in the titles of some of Schmitt’s compositions.”

 However one chooses to translate the title, the piece is an engaging work that can be enjoyed on many levels.
-And in my view, the movements do share a common trait: each is suggestive of different dance styles, and the spirit of the dance imbues the entire composition.
+And in my view, the movements actually do share a common trait: each is suggestive of different dance styles, and the spirit of the dance imbues the entire composition.

 Florent Schmitt Suite sans esprit de suite